 A court hearing took place in February in Los Angeles and was well attended by members to see firsthand how the process works.

 Valerie Oswalt was named Executive Vice President and President Campbell Snacks in March 2020.

 The POAA annual convention was canceled due to Covid concerns and shorter Zoom meetings were adopted.

 Weekly POAA-sponsored Zoom Calls became an event during the height of the pandemic and slowly changed to every other week, then monthly as the pandemic slowed.
 Zoom calls created a new avenue for the association to connect with our members.
 This proved to be effective for those who never attended a Convention or Road Show.

 POAA partnered with Data Capture Solutions to provide members with an alternative maintenance contract on hardware devices.

-While there were several court hearings (many virtually), no decision on the approval of the proposed class settlement
+While there were several court hearings (many virtually), no decision on the approval of the proposed class settlement.

-Annual Meeting is scheduled for April 22/23 in Las Vegas at the Downtown Grand Casino.
+The POAA annual convention is scheduled for April 22/23 in Las Vegas at the Downtown Grand Casino.